sourcecred/docs/docs/beta/plugins/github.md

 ## Cred flow

-TO DO

-[INSERT EXAMPLE WITH DIAGRAM] The below diagram illustrates Cred flowing in a common pattern of contributions (nodes).

 The full set of node and edge types used by the GitHub plugin are defined below.

 ### Nodes